keeks-mtl/go-tennis/README.md

 - The home page starts by giving users a brief description of what Go-Tennis offers.
 - That is followed by a longer description of the services and what Go-Tennis stands for.
 - There is also call to action through a link to the shopping page to buy equipment.
-- There are multiple links on the page to other sections of Go-Tennis so give quick links to areas       that a user would find most helpful.
+- There are multiple links on the page to other sections of Go-Tennis to give quick links to areas that a user would find most helpful.
-- Bellow the call to action and link to booking a lesson, there is an image showing the location of Go-Tennis as well as a link to google maps for more information on the location and how to get there.
+- Below the call to action and link to booking a lesson, there is an image showing the location of Go-Tennis, as well as, a link to google maps for more information on the location and how to get there.

 ### Footer

-<details><summary>Image Desktop</summary>
+<details><summary>Footer Desktop</summary>
 <p>

 ![image](readme-images/footer-desktop.png)